 When there are children

-The best first step to a positive post-separation relationship with your ex-partner if you are both involved with your children is a good custody and access order or agreement.
+The best first step to a positive post-separation relationship with your ex-partner if you are both involved with your children is a good order or agreement spelling out the arrangements for them.
 The more details that are set out with precision in the order, the less room for misinterpretation, misunderstanding or manipulation, and the fewer issues you and he will have to talk about.

 With this order in place, you and your ex-partner need to build a structure for your ongoing, but new, relationship: